 A foreigner shocked by the high cost of living in Japan, looking at a grocery receipt in front of a typical Japanese supermarket or convenience store.
 The clean, modern store setting reflects Japan's high living standards.

-A foreigner’s reaction to the price shock at a Japanese supermarket.
+A usual foreigner’s reaction to the price shock at a Japanese supermarket.

 But as time passed, I learned to manage my finances in a way that worked for me.
 I got better at budgeting (still learning), learning how to say “no” when needed, figuring out where I could cut costs, and finding ways to live more frugally without sacrificing my needs.
 I also became more aware of the difference between wants and needs, and people who are only taking advantage or people who are really in need.